abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Terminal object](../02_category/terminal_object.svg)

 With this, we acquire a fully external definition (up to an isomorphism) of the singleton set, and thus a definition of a set element --- the elements of a given set are just the functions from the singleton set to that set.
-In category theory we call this unique singleton set the _terminal object_ (as all arrows eventually lead to it).

 ![Functions from the singleton set](../02_category/elements_external.svg)